mrGlasses/beryl/README.md

 You just need to:
 1. Go to the db folder
-2. Write "berylsqlhelper --addhere projectName"
+2. Write "beryl ah -n projectName"
 3. Press Enter
 4. The app will load the folders and subfolders with the files
 5. A message will appear informing the number of folders and files added
-6. Write "berylsqlhelper --update projectName"
+6. Write "beryl --update projectName"
 7. Now the files will be executed in alphabetical order (ex.: 01-tables/001-table1.sql; 01-tables/002-table2.sql; 02-triggers/001-trigger1.sql).
 8. If everything were OK, you'll receive a success message.